cse163/book/book_source/source/module-1-introduction-to-python/lesson-3-strings-and-lists/index.md

-# 📚 Lesson 3: Strings and Lists
+# <i class="fas fa-book"></i> Lesson 3: Strings and Lists

 ## Concepts

 In this lesson, you will learn about the following Python constructs:

 - Strings

 - Lists

 - None

 - How to document your code

 ## Table of Contents